Lights Out (manhwa): Puk Ye High School

 The chief of Puk Ye.
 He hates his girlish name so that he will kick the ass of all the "fools" who call him by his full name.
 His partners almost call him by Big Brother Kang.
 He has some junior partners such as the Puk-Do brothers.

 Video game

 In 1997, Korean software developer T.G.
 Entertainment produced a video game adaption of the manhwa for PC, which was only published in South Korea.
 It is a side-scrolling beat 'em up.

+Reception

+The manhwa sold over 1 million copies in circulation during its original run.